Answered By: Cindy Schmidt

 The McGoogan Library licenses three, electronic drug information resources that can produce custom, drug interaction reports.
 These are:

-Lexi-comp's drug interaction tool reports drug-drug interactions only.
-After entering and adding the drugs of interest to your "interactions" search, you will be presented with the "interaction analysis" results.
-Be sure to click on the "interaction monograph" tab or interaction links if you want to see a description of the interactions listed in the "interaction analysis"
+UpToDate LexiDrug's drug interaction tool reports drug-drug interactions only.
+After entering and adding the drugs of interest to your "interactions" search, and clicking the "Analyze" button; you will be presented with the "interaction analysis" results.
+Be sure to click on the individual interaction's link or the "interaction monograph" tab if you want to see a description of the interactions listed in the "interaction analysis"

 2. Clinical Pharmacology

-The Clinical Pharmacology user to choose consumer- or professional-level reports.
+The Clinical Pharmacology user may choose consumer- or professional-level reports.
 Depending on user selections, the following may be included in reports:

 • Drug-drug interactions